 Measurement error has already been referred to in some of these other challenges.
 Survey data in reporting recipiency may be in error but so may administrative or register data, which are often "noisy" and record receipt incorrectly at precise time points.
-Survey data on eligibility criteria also are often misreported, with income misreporting the most well known.
-These measurement error problems interact with the inability to precisely measure recipiency or eligibility the way the program does, as already mentioned, making the survey data "inaccurate" in that additional sense as well.
+Survey data on eligibility criteria also are often misreported, with income misreporting the most well-known.
+These measurement error problems interact with the inability to precisely measure recipiency or eligibility the way the program does, as already mentioned, making the survey data "inaccurate"

+in that additional sense as well.
 Finally, most calculations of take-up rates find in the data some individuals to be recipients who are calculated to be ineligible.
 This must necessarily be the result of some form of error, but it could be on the program operator side and not on the side of the calculation of eligibility.

-Take-Up Rates Around the World

-Tables 1, 2 and 3 show some take-up rates for different programs around the world, organized by their World Bank status in 2005 as a High Income, Upper Middle Income, or Lower Middle Income (a discussion of Low-Income World Bank countries is provided below).
-Because of the large number of countries and programs, there is no claim to this being a fully complete list, but instead just be regarded only as selection to give a sense of the general range of take-up rates.
-Also, some older studies are not included, mostly those before 2000, with a few exceptions (studies estimating the fraction of ineligibles who receive benefits [e.g., Chapple and Hyslop 2021] are also not included).
+Take-Up Rates Around the World.
+Tables 1-to-3 show some take-up rates for different programs around the world, organized by their World Bank status in 2005 as a High Income, Upper Middle Income or Lower Middle Income.3 Because of the large number of countries and programs, there is no claim to this being a fully complete list, but instead just be regarded only as selection to give a sense of the general range of take-up rates.
+Also, some older studies are not included, mostly those before 2000, with a few exceptions.4

-Table 1 shows take-up rates for the USA for several major programs.
-The country's only major cash program covering nondisabled nonworking adults and children was the Aid to Families with Dependent Children (AFDC) program, which had high take-up rates before 1996 reforms (82%) but which has plunged to 28% in more recent years (the program is now called Temporary Assistance for Needy Families, or TANF).
-The decline is generally ascribed to the work requirements, time limits, and reductions of benefit levels in the TANF program, but without definitive results on the contribution of each (Ziliak 2016; see DHHS (2022) for additional AFDC-TANF take-up rate calculations).
-This illustrates the importance of
+Table 1 shows take-up rates for the U.S. for several major programs.
+The country's only major cash program covering nonworking adults and children was the Aid to Families with Dependent Children (AFDC) program, which had high take-up rates before 1996 reforms (82 percent) but which have plunged to 28 percent in more recent years (the program is now called Temporary Assistance for Needy Families, or TANF).
+The decline is generally ascribed to the work requirements, time limits, and reductions of benefit levels in the TANF program, but without definitive results on the contribution of each (Ziliak 2016).5 This illustrates the importance of major non-financial barriers to take-up.
+The Earned Income Tax Credit (EITC), which offers a tax credit to those who file income taxes and have earnings-and therefore does not cover nonworkers-has a fairly high take-up rate of around 80 percent.
+Filing taxes is